joelparkerhenderson/loco/README.md

 ## What's Loco?
 `Loco` is strongly inspired by Rails.
 If you know Rails and Rust, you'll feel at home.
-If you only know Rails and new to Rust, you'll find Loco refreshing.
+If you only know Rails and are new to Rust, you'll find Loco refreshing.
 We do not assume you know Rails.

 For a deeper dive into how Loco works, including detailed guides, examples, and API references, check out our [documentation website](https://loco.rs).